 What We've Done [show]

 We have proved the safety properties of algorithm BPCon by showing that its safety specification refines (implements) that of algorithm PCon.
 The proof has been checked by TLAPS, the TLA+ proof system.
 The initial version of the proof was written and checked in 2011.
-In 2014, the proof was shortened by using TLAPS's recently added SMT (Satisfiability Modulo Theories) back-end prover.
-It's possible that changes to TLAPS may cause it to no longer verify some of the proof steps.
-Such steps will have to be re-proved b decomposing them into simpler steps.
+Since then, improvements to TLAPS have allowed the proof to be shortened---mainly by Stephan Merz.

 We have also written the following two additional specifications.

 Algorithm PCon refines the Voting algorithm.
-The safety part of this refinement, as well as of Consensus by Voting, has been checked by the TLC model checker.
+The safety part of this refinement, as well as of the refinement of Consensus by Voting, has been checked by the TLC model checker.

 The Specifications [show]